User Interface (UI)

 Stages of the UI Design Process

-Remember that a good UI stems from understanding your customer and her needs, so that all the design elements could be tuned to deliver on shopper expectations.
+Remember that a good UI stems from understanding your customer and their needs so that all the design elements could be tuned to deliver on shopper expectations.
 The main processes of UI design include:

 - Business requirement.
 The first step in the UI design process is to assemble a list of key functionalities required for your online store.
 Establishing a clear vision of how you want the website to operate and what capabilities are essential to meet the potential needs of your customers will directly relate to all other decisions you have to make along the way.